devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-3.md

 The dynamic programming approach effectively computes the longest common subsequence by breaking the problem into smaller overlapping subproblems, storing the results in a table, and using these results to construct the final solution.
 This method ensures that we explore all possible subsequences while avoiding redundant calculations, leading to an optimal solution.

-## 35) Consider the chain of matrices A1,A2,..,A6 with the dimensions given below.
-Give the optimal parenthesization to get the product A2..A5
+## <mark> 35) Consider the chain of matrices A1,A2,..,A6 with the dimensions given below.
+Give the optimal parenthesization to get the product A2..A5. </mark>

 | Matrix | Dimension |
 | ------ | --------- |